 First, licenses can be either

-- Soft licenses (SL) which use keys that are generated from, and attached to, a specific computer, or
+- Soft licenses (SL) use software keys that are generated from, and attached to, a specific computer, or

 - Hard licenses (HL) which have the keys embedded in a USB "Dongle" that can be manually moved from machine to machine as needed

 And in either of those cases, the license can also be

 - Fixed, where the license is only available on the machine where it is located, or